crosstheages/public-data/patch-notes.md

 Fixes

 - Duels
-  - SA Mirror Power now correctly display its VFX when played.
+  - SA Mirror Power now correctly displays its VFX when played.
   - SA Power Stacking icon has been changed.
 - Cards
   - Display of cards on Craft / Collection / Decks has been adjusted to show intended cards depending on the context.